 Mountain biking tour in Bhutan is a whole new sport that is steadily gaining popularity amongst the Bhutanese and visitors alike.
 The country’s topography, especially in the western, central and eastern regions, are not the most cycle-friendly but that is precisely why mountain biking is gaining momentum amongst more and more visitors.
 The mode of transport itself calls for a certain intimacy seldom experienced in vehicles.

-Most biking trips in Bhutan go through well paved roads while others trail on to dirt roads and trails.
+Most biking trips in Bhutan go through well-paved roads while others trail on to dirt roads and trails.
 The traffic is still relatively very light and the experience very intimate.
 This is the “Road Less Travelled.”
-The more adventurous have the option of making side excursions for more “off-the-road” ventures if preferred.
+The more adventurous have the option of making side excursions for more “off-the-road” ventures if prefer.

 BIKING TRAIL IN BHUTAN